lmanqiwang/SLBlensing/README.md

 # SLBlensing

-`SLBlensing` is a publicly available Python class that simulates light curve profiles of SLBs to lowest order, implementing geometric lensing and occultation, limb and gravity darkening, Doppler boosting, ellipsoidal variation, and irradiation.
+`SLBlensing` is a publicly available Python class that simulates light curve profiles of SLBs to leading order, implementing geometric lensing and occultation, limb and gravity darkening, Doppler boosting, ellipsoidal variation, and irradiation.

 ## Parameter Setup